 10 Steps to Create an Editorial Calendar for Readers, Not Your Business

 Ready to put on your strategic thinking cap and create an editorial calendar that works and ends up saving you time?
 Check out these 10 steps and find how to create an editorial calendar that works best for your readers.

 The first step to create an editorial calendar is to brainstorm topic ideas.
 What topics related to your business are meaningful and matter to your target audience?
 Think about your buyer personas.
 What problems can you help them solve?
 What questions can you answer?

-Blog content should be entertaining, educational, and/or engaging, so diversify your list of topics.
-Anything goes at this point in the process, so no idea is a bad idea.
+While blog content can be either entertaining or educational it should always be engaging, so diversify your list of topics.
+Anything goes at this point in the process, so don’t throw any ideas out.

 Example: If you own a health food store, your topic list might include things like:

 - Dining out

 - Growing your own herbs or other ingredients

 Don’t worry about being too specific or too broad at this point.
 Just get all of your ideas down on paper.